Peak Flow Measurement

 on the new meter.

-- Your healthcare provider may give you other instructions as needed.
+Your healthcare provider may give you other directions as needed.

 What happens after peak flow measurement?